brisbanemakerspace/bms-wiki/tools/digifab/cricut.md

 # Specifications
 **Model:** Cricut Explore 3
-**Induction Class:** Green Tool (NO Induction Required) **Cut Area:** 330 wide x 3.6m Max Length
+**Induction Class:** 🟢 Green Tool (No Induction Required) **Cut Area:** 330mm wide x 3.6m Max Length
 **Max Material Thickness:** Up to 2.4mm
 **Software:** Cricut Design Space

 # Induction Process
-No induction necessary, but drop by during our open night or book an appointment if you need assistance.
+🟢 This tool does not require an induction to use.
+However, please be careful as it's delicate and expensive!
+If you'd like some help operating this for the first time, feel free to book an appointment for an induction.

+To book an **optional** induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 # How To Operate
 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.